dimiderv/cpp_projects/README.md

 * Car.cpp, creates a class named Car that represent a car and user can:
   * create a car object and initialize license plate, brand
   * trade between cars
 * Vehicle.cpp, creates a class Vehicle that users can set brand and license plate.
 A new class that inherits Vehicle's properties and uses operator overload to either add more passengers or compare buses.
+An additional class Garage is created and user can check how many Buses are in the garage, if a buss is in the Garage and how many passengers are still waiting for their bus to leave the garage